View more random threads:

 - define proposal?and essentials of valid proposa/offer?

-- Who are the persons by whom contract may or must be...Contract by minorQ.
+- Describe the various modes in which a contract may be...Contract by minorQ.
 What is the legal status of a contract entered into by minor?
 Is it enforceable by law?
 If so, under what circumstances.
 (2000)

 The age of majority is different in various parts of the world.
 In Pakistan the person of 18 years is consideration major.
 Contract act requires that the contracting parties must be competent to contract.